jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 1.5.
 File upload size

-* Maximum file size must be less than 5MB.
+* Maximum file size is 5MB.
 * All files on a single permit application must total less than 100mb.

 _(Previously section 19 in Business rules v0.1 draft)_